The Best Coffee Shops In Osaka You Shouldn’t Miss

 Cafe LA: A cool international hangout spot close to Dotonburi

-This cozy café is also a little haven for foreigners in Osaka, with its nightly international events such as trivia nights, Mario Kart tournaments, and language exchange programs.
+This cozy café is also a little haven for foreigners in Osaka, with nightly international events such as trivia nights, Mario Kart tournaments, and language exchange programs.

 Address: Japan, 〒542-0086 Osaka, Chuo Ward, Nishishinsaibashi, 2 Chome−3−7 西井ビル 地下1階